dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

   8. Verify cursor remains at element center (no restore to original position)

 - **Error Cases**:
-  1. Unmapped element â†’ preview shows `(no element)`
+  1. Unmapped element ¡æ preview shows `(no element)`
-  2. Element with zero bounds â†’ preview shows `(no bounds)`
+  2. Element with zero bounds ¡æ preview shows `(no bounds)`
-  3. Element off-screen â†’ operation attempts to move (may be clamped by OS)
+  3. Element off-screen ¡æ operation attempts to move (may be clamped by OS)

 - **Procedure Integration**:
   1. Create custom procedure with multiple MouseMoveToElement operations